syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 Grouping the items by ignoring the case sensitive by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property in the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html).
 While returning the `KeySelector`, convert the required property name in the data model which is to group either as Upper or Lower case as per the requirement.
 The items will be grouped based on the `KeySelector` with the case sensitive which has been returned in it.

-The following code example illustrates how to grouping the items based on case sensitivity (i.e) value of the property name can be grouped in uppercase or lowercase.
+To grouping the items based on case sensitivity (i.e) value of the property name can be grouped in uppercase or lowercase, follow the code example.

 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()